josh-may/josh-may/README.md

-### Hi there, I'm Josh 👋
+### Hi, I'm Josh May here 👋

-- 🥅 2022 Goals: Learn through building side projects and contribute more to open source communitiy
+🥅 2022 Goals: Learn through building side projects and contribute more to open source communitiy

 <br />